nsmsn/personal-site-v2/src/posts/2023-thank-you-knoxville.md

 ## Treasures and hidden gems

-If you're planning a visit to Knoxville, here’s some things I would suggest.
+If you’re planning a visit to Knoxville, here’s some things I would suggest.

 The [WDVX Blue Plate Special](https://wdvx.com/program/blue-plate-special/) is a live lunchtime radio show every weekday featuring national touring acts as well as local/regional musicians.
 The nicest evening concert venues in town are the Tennessee Theatre and the Bijou Theatre, both on Gay Street.
 While you’re downtown, Market Square is worth checking out, for dining, shopping, farmer’s markets, buskers and the weekend festivals, especially during the spring.